Rob Parker (rugby league)

 Rob Parker (born 5 September 1981) is an English former professional rugby league footballer who played in the 2000s and 2010s.
-He played for Leigh (Heritage No. 1352), signing from Super League neighbours Salford City Reds in time for the 2012 season.
+He played for Leigh, signing from Super League neighbours Salford City Reds in time for the 2012 season.
 An England international representative forward, he previously played for Super League clubs; the Bradford Bulls, London Broncos and the Warrington Wolves.

 Playing career

 Rugby League

 Parker played his junior rugby with Leigh East.
 Débuting in 2000, Parker marked his case for a regular position in Super League during a ten-game loan spell with the London Broncos in 2001.
 He then rose out of the Bradford Bulls Academy to play in the pack.
 He collected Super League medals in 2003 and 2005 and played in a winning Challenge Cup Final (2003) and World Club Challenge (2004).
 He missed out on a spot in the 2003 Super League Grand Final.
 Having won Super League VIII, the Bradford Bulls played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Parker played from the interchange bench in the Bradford Bull's 22–4 victory.
 At the end of that year he played for the Bradford Bulls from the interchange bench in their 2004 Super League Grand Final loss against Leeds.